-I know we're being lazy today (by Stef’s standards), but this quick, albeit, inferior version, is a far cry from the ubiquitous store bought varieties we have all been served at parties.
+This super easy hummus is a crowd pleaser.
+Add tahini, lemon juice, salt, garlic, and cayenne to taste.
+I know I'm being lazy (by Stef’s standards), but this quick albeit inferior version is a far cry from the ubiquitous store bought varieties we're used to eating at parties.

-You won’t be disappointed.
-Despite my underwhelming recommendation!
+You won’t be disappointed, despite my underwhelming recommendation.